sreeise/graph-rs-sdk/README.md

 ### Install and Building - Requires Rust nightly
 For Windows install the Windows build tools (And related Visual Studio components for Rust to work on Windows).

-Install OpenSSL - see https://docs.rs/openssl for install information.
+Install OpenSSL - The openssl crate has a feature called 'vendored' which is used in this crate.
+The feature automatically downloads openssl for your system but this build process also requires having a C compiler, perl, and make so you will need to install these yourself. see https://docs.rs/openssl for more information.

 Normal Rust build using cargo.
 The nightly version is set in the rust-toolchain file.